 According to CCSD board policy, student's may pick up their make-up work when they return to school.
-In the case of extended absences, parents may make arrangements to pick up their student's make-up work before they return to school; however, teachers may take up to 24 hours to prepare the make-up work.
+In the case of extended absences, parents may make arrangements to pick up their student's make-up work throughout the absences, before they return to school; however, teachers may take up to 24 hours to prepare the make-up work.